Censorship in Bangladesh: Laws

 The Digital Security Act has been criticized as a tool to suppress the press.
 According to Reuters, the Digital Security Act had a chilling effect on free speech and the media.
 The law penalizes journalist for obtaining information, documents, and pictures from government offices without government authorization.
 This, according to Professor Asif Nazrul of Dhaka University, is a threat to investigative journalism in Bangladesh.
 The law allows the arrest of journalists without warrants and restricts bail.
-The editor of Manab Zamin, Matiur Rahman Chowdhury, reported that the journalists were practicing self censorship.
+The editor of Manab Zamin, Matiur Rahman Chowdhury, reported that journalists were practicing self censorship.
 More than one thousand cases have been filed under this act according to Amnesty International, which describes the law as "draconian".

 The Broadcast Act 2018 is a law designed to regulate broadcast media.
 The law allows the arrest of journalist without warrants and restricts bail.
 The law is aimed to crack down on talk shows on television.

 Litigation

-The Government of Bangladesh and activists of Bangladesh Awami League have filled around 80 criminal cases against Mahfuz Anam, the editor of The Daily Star, in courts around the country forcing Anam to move around the country seeking bail in different courts.
+The government of Bangladesh and activists of Bangladesh Awami League have filled around 80 criminal cases against Mahfuz Anam, the editor of The Daily Star, in courts around the country forcing Anam to move around the country seeking bail in different courts.
 The cases seek 8 billion taka in damages from him.
 The government has also prevent Anam from covering events of Prime Minister Sheikh Hasina.
 In 2015, the government asked companies to stop advertising in The Daily Star.
 Anam was forced to reduce the number of editorials he wrote.